 So long as you can get close enough to the pet to read its tag, you can follow the app’s instructions in the “Lost Pet” section to confirm its identity and contact the owner.
 If the pet stays out of reach, you can contact support directly to report the sighting.

-We found that Pawscout is available through the company website as well as through both online and physical retailers like Walmart, Amazon, and pet stores.
-The site includes a store location search for finding retailers near you.
+Pawscout is available through the company website as well as through both online and physical retailers like Walmart, Amazon, and pet stores.
+The website includes a store location search for finding retailers near you.

-We looked at customer reviews of the Pawscout tracker on Amazon and the app on Google Play.
-On both platforms, this brand scored about three stars out of five.
+We looked at customer reviews of the Pawscout tracker on various platforms across the web.

-One of the most frequent comments we noticed was that the tracker wasn’t as accurate as people hoped.
-People reported that it tracked the pet’s location within a 10-20 foot range and didn’t offer direction help for getting closer.
+One of the most frequent comments was that the tracker wasn’t as accurate as people hoped.
+People reported that it tracked the pet’s location within a 10 to 20-foot range and didn’t offer direction help for getting closer.

 Many users suggested it would be more functional with GPS software to increase accuracy.